-Transferring Annotations Between Sequences
+Transferring Annotations Between Sequences Tutorial

 Annotations provide descriptive information about the structure and/or function of features within DNA, RNA or protein sequences.
-Annotations may sometimes be grouped into “tracks” and sometimes span multiple intervals, for example, when a CDS comprises multiple exons.
+Annotations may sometimes be grouped into “tracks” and can span multiple intervals, for example, when a CDS comprises multiple exons.

-Annotations are the equivalent of “Features” found in GenBank files.
+Annotations are the equivalent of “Features” in GenBank files.
 See our Knowledge Base post for more information on standard annotations/features used in Geneious and GenBank.

 - by alignment – Using “Copy To…” – Useful for transferring individual annotations or for shorter alignments where homology is shared across the entire length of the alignment